elenekat/Installing_FLASH/README.md

 1. we need to install dependencies for FLASH
 2. download and untar code itself
 3. change paths for dependencies
-4. might need to fight with errors
+4. might need to fight with errors when compiling

 # 1. Install dependencies